ptrtmv/DRL_agent_navigation/README.md

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 The goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The task is episodic, and in order to solve the environment, our agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.